2.6.9 Reason 3 - high costs of caring for, educating or training the child in the manner expected by the parents

 When is the cost of maintaining the child significantly affected?

-Example: M and F have agreed to send A to a private school.
-The cost of A's attendance is only slightly higher than it would cost for A to attend a government school, and the additional amount is only a small proportion of A's existing assessed costs.
-The Registrar finds that the costs of maintaining A are not significantly affected by the costs of educating A in the manner intended by the parents.
+Example: Royle and Misty have agreed to send Annie to a private school.
+The cost of Annie's attendance is only slightly higher than it would cost for Annie to attend a government school, and the additional amount is only a small proportion of Annie's existing assessed costs.
+The Registrar finds that the costs of maintaining Annie are not significantly affected by the costs of educating Annie in the manner intended by the parents.

 Is the child being cared for, educated or trained in a manner expected by his or her parents?